ivanos/weave_core_lib/README.md

 Weave needs access to a Dobby database.
-There are two ways of providing this: either specify the Erlang node name of a running Dobby instance, or provide a JSON file that Weave imports into a fresh internal Dobby instance.
+There are two ways of providing this: either specify the Erlang node name of a running Dobby instance, or provide a JSON file that Weave imports into an internal Dobby instance.
+The contents of this Dobby instance is kept in the Mnesia directory.
+To clear the local database, remove this directory.

 Weave also needs connections to the relevant OpenFlow switches.
 If no switches are specified on the command line, Weave will listen on port